Yeshayahu Leibowitz: Zionism

+In a 1991 speech in Haifa, he declared that "A Nazi-like mentality also exists in our country.
+That is a fact."

+Israeli leadership

 In 1966, Leibowitz harshly criticized David Ben-Gurion, claiming that, “he ruled his party and the political life in Israel with total control”.
 He portrayed Ben-Gurion as deceitful and expansionist.
-He wrote that although Ben-Gurion publicly stated in the Knesset that he opposed a preemptive war against Egypt, he secretly worked to plan one and later declared an expansion of Israel’s borders, referring to it as “The Third Kingdom of Israel,” extending as far as the island of Tiran.
-Moreover, he was critical of the nuclear project started during Ben-Gurion’s premiership, saying that it had been established “without the knowledge of the Knesset’s Foreign Affairs and Defense Committee."
+He wrote that although Ben-Gurion publicly stated in the Knesset that he opposed a preemptive war against Egypt, he secretly worked to plan one and later declared an expansion of Israel's borders, referring to it as “The Third Kingdom of Israel,” extending as far as the island of Tiran.
+Moreover, he was critical of the nuclear project started during Ben-Gurion's premiership, saying that it had been established “without the knowledge of the Knesset’s Foreign Affairs and Defense Committee."
 He wrote that Ben-Gurion and his aides sought to conceal the issue from the Israeli public by suppressing press coverage.
 Earlier, in 1960, Leibowitz had led the Committee for Denuclearization of the Middle East, alongside the politician Eliezer Livneh.

 In an interview with Ma'ariv in January of the following year, following controversy surrounding his claims, Leibowitz said: “I think that [Ben-Gurion] is the biggest catastrophe that ever happened to the Jewish people and the State of Israel.”
 Ben-Gurion was furious but pretended not to care.